Okay all you job-seekers, prepare to be surprised! Things change over the years and today’s resumes are not the resumes of even five or six years ago.

 - don’t include skills and job activities that aren’t relevant to the job you are applying for.
 Stick to the specific skills and qualifications the employer is looking for.

 - don’t use block text.
 Keep your text left justified – it is the easiest to read.
+Block text may look tidier but is not reader-friendly.

 - don’t use personal pronouns (I, my, me).
 The reader knows all of the information contained in the resume refers to you.
 You can use a few pronouns in your cover letter because that is where you “talk about” you, the person.